ERR FLOW

 • 2.
 Clean intake and fire pot: Vacuum ash from the fire pot, burn pot housing, and any intake openings.
 Ash can severely restrict airflow.

 • 4.
 Check airflow/pressure switch: If your Twin Eagles model uses a pressure or airflow switch, locate it along the combustion air path.
-Inspect tubing for cracks or blockages and ensure electrical connections are secure.
+Inspect the tubing for cracks or blockages and ensure electrical connections are secure.

 • 5.
 Replace faulty switch: If the switch does not change state when the fan runs (test with a multimeter), replace it with a compatible airflow/pressure switch.